 On Feb.
 14, 2018, the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017 was signed into law and became effective immediately.
 The legislation is available for download here.

-For more information about US Club Soccer member requirements, please visit the Child/Sexual Abuse Prevention web page.
+For more information about US Club Soccer member requirements, please visit the Child/Sexual Abuse Prevention (SafeSport) web page.

 As of Jan.
 1, 2017, the state of California passed Assembly Bill No. 2007 – legislation related to concussions.
 California members are required to comply.